 Instructions

-- Beat in the egg yolk, then add half of the flour mixture followed by the milk, and finally the remaining flour.
-Blend well after each flour and milk addition.
+- Beat in the egg yolk.
+Mix in half the flour mixture, then the milk, then the remaining flour, blending until smooth after each addition.

-- Pour the batter into the baking dish.
+- Pour the batter into the prepared dish.

-- Bake for 25 minutes, until a toothpick inserted in the center comes out clean.
-Remove the cake from the oven and let it cool slightly on a baking rack for 10 minutes.
+- Bake for 25 minutes, or until a toothpick inserted in the center comes out clean.
+Let the cake cool on a rack for 10 minutes.

-- Pierce the cake all over with the tines of a fork or a thick skewer.
+- Poke holes all over the cake with a fork or skewer.

 Notes